Canine Lymphoma in Your Dog: A Pet Health Care Guide

 While this process may sound overwhelming, moving from a diagnosis to treatment in the canine world is very swift and efficient in comparison to human health care and oncology.
 We encourage pet parents to consult with their family veterinarian or local veterinary medical oncologist to determine the best treatment plan.
 With the proper veterinary health care team in place, you can go from diagnosis to initiating treatment within little more than one week.

-Your veterinary medical oncologist will work with you to determine the best treatment plan that fits your ideal balance of quality of care and costs.
+Your veterinary medical oncologist will work with you to determine the best treatment plan that fits your ideal balance of quality of life, expected remission and cost.
 During treatment, regular monitoring and checkups are required for evaluating the patient’s response.
 Plans remain flexible and are adjusted as necessary throughout treatment to best meet the goals of both the patient and the pet parent.

-Did you know?
 Chemotherapy in dogs is very different than chemotherapy in people.
 This is because your veterinary medical oncologist will tailor a treatment plan utilizing lower drug doses over a longer period of time to minimize side effects.
-Most dogs seem to take LSA treatment in stride, experiencing no or minimal side effects
+Most dogs undergoing treatment for lymphoma experience no or minimal side effects and can continue with their typical routine.